 Added by Danielle Garrigan on September 13, 2012 at 8:48am — No Comments

 Back to school is sometimes more difficult for parents than for their children.
 This is especially true when their children have developmental or other disabilities that affect their ability to participate in the general curriculum.
-These children may require specialized supports and services to be successful.…Continue
+These children may require specialized supports and services to be successful.
+Navigating and working with a team of educators and other…Continue

 Added by Brian Denger on September 12, 2012 at 12:30pm — No Comments